Have you ever felt that your life is off kilter?

 So, how do you find balance in your life?

-Life coaching can help by focussing on where you are now and where you want to be.
+Life coaching can help by focusing on where you are now and where you want to be.

 In this article, we look at the Wheel of Life, a tool that continues to prove popular in life coaching and self-help.
 It offers enormous insight into aspects of your being that are flourishing or struggling and helps guide you to the changes needed to remove barriers and push forward.